apple/foundationdb/fdbkubernetesmonitor/README.md

 ```

 Depending on the local Kubernetes setup you use you might have to push the newly build image to a local registry.
-Now you should change to the directoy that contains the [fdb-kubernetes-operator](https://github.com/FoundationDB/fdb-kubernetes-operator) repository.
+Now you should change to the directory that contains the [fdb-kubernetes-operator](https://github.com/FoundationDB/fdb-kubernetes-operator) repository.
 In the top directory run:

 ```bash